jejune86/Chess-Tutor/README.md

 ## How to play

-If you don't know the basic rule of chess click here
+If you don't know the basic rule of chess [Click Here](https://en.wikipedia.org/wiki/Rules_of_chess)

-Click your piece and click the other place to move to move your piece
+Click your piece and click the other place to move your piece

 keyboard input